-Parmesan can be added, but I don;t find the extra calories or sodium necessary.
-Slow simmering provides all the creaminess and the flavored borth provides all the flavor you will need.
+Parmesan can be added, but I don’t find the extra calories or sodium necessary.
+Slow simmering provides all the creaminess and the flavored broth provides all the flavor you will need.
 Add a touch of Parmesan on top rather than mixed in.

 This version of orzo looks like you worked hard and kind of reminds me of risotto without all the hard work which is why we call it toasted orzo risotto, others would now it call it pastasotto.

-The dish will take on a whole different layer of flavors if you allow the orzo to toast.
+The dish takes on a whole different layer of flavors when you allow the orzo to toast.
 When I am not in a huge hurry or starving, I will cook until most of the orzo is toasted and some of it a deep brown.

 Toasted orzo simmered in broth, perfect alternative to risotto.